 Programme cost

 This programme is FREE.
-Training and travel allowances may be available, please enquire with the tutor.
+Training and travel allowances may be available, please enquire with our office.

 Programme structure